Morning, Thursday, 2nd November 2017

 Please note the date of this seminar has changed.

-Following the recent publication of the Fuller Working Lives Strategy, further discussion will consider steps that can be taken to help extend and improve working lives for older employees - including improving health and well-being, changing recruitment practices, supporting those with caring responsibilities and Cridland’s call for a ‘Mid-life MOT’ for workers to plan the rest of the careers.
+Following the publication of the Fuller Working Lives Strategy, further discussion will consider steps that can be taken to help extend and improve working lives for older employees - including enhancing health and well-being, changing recruitment practices, supporting those with caring responsibilities and Cridland’s call for a ‘Mid-life MOT’ for workers to plan the rest of their careers.